No. 486 Squadron RNZAF: Operations against V-1 flying bombs

 Coinciding with the appointment of Squadron Leader John Iremonger as its commander, No. 486 Squadron began re-equipping with the new Hawker Tempest in January 1944.
 However, before it reached its full complement, the Tempests were subsequently transferred to No. 3 Squadron and the New Zealanders continued to operate their Typhoons.
 At this time, it was tasked with attacking the launching sites of the new V-1 flying bombs in northern France, as well seeking out German aircraft and their airfields.

 In April it began receiving Tempests again and by 1 May was operational with its new aircraft.
 At this time, the squadron became part of No. 150 Wing, along with Nos.
 3 and 56 Squadrons, under the command of Wing Commander Roland Beamont.
 Writing about the New Zealanders under his command, Beamont described them as:

 "...an exuberant bunch of New Zealanders with a brilliant record on Typhoons and a rather casual approach (as I was soon to find out) to King's Regulations and Air Council instructions – and to "Pommy Bastard" wing leaders!"

 Flying with No. 150 Wing as part of the Allied Expeditionary Air Force, the squadron carried out attacks on transportation infrastructure in northern France, as well as on shipping along the coastline.
 In the five weeks prior to the Allied invasion of Normandy, it flew 208 sorties.
 However, when the Germans started launching V-1 flying bombs at England, beginning on the night of 12–13 June, the squadron was tasked to deal with the threat as the Tempest was the fastest fighter plane available to the RAF.
 Along with No. 3 Squadron, also equipped with Tempests, it operated from Newchurch, a steel mesh field near Folkestone.
 Conditions were primitive, with personnel living in tents.
 By the end of August, No. 486 Squadron claimed 223½ V-1 flying bombs as destroyed, the second highest number of any unit.
-The most successful of the squadron's pilots were Owen Eagleson and Raymond Cammock who both accounted at least 20 V-1s each.
+The most successful of the squadron's pilots were Owen Eagleson and Raymond Cammock, who both accounted for at least 20 V-1s each.
 However, three pilots were killed during the squadron's campaign against the V-1s.